PaulHBartley/mkproj/INSTALL.md

-# How to install mkproj
+# Installing mkproj

-A collection of simple bash scripts for quickly setting up a Python project folder.
+**mkproj** is a collection of three bash scripts that work together to quickly set up a Python project folder.

 ## Compatibility